 - Chitan of Katte Ni Kaizo is a perfect/totally straight example of this.

-- Leiji Matsumoto: Tetsuro from Galaxy Express 999 and Toshiro from Space Pirate Captain Harlock are broad-mouthed, beady-eyed, plump, and half the height of their otherwise tall, slender, and fine-featured comrades.
+- Leiji Matsumoto: Tetsuro from Galaxy Express 999, Tochiro from Captain Harlock, and Baryl from Interstella 5555 are broad-mouthed, beady-eyed, plump, and half the height of their otherwise tall, slender, and fine-featured comrades.

 - Oh!
 Edo Rocket: Roughly half the main cast stands less than half the height of the remaining cast.